 Is Radian Studio a Database Server?

-For IT users of name-brand database servers like Oracle or PostgreSQL, no. In that environment Radian is a supremely powerful client database engine: a client tool which has its own built-in database engine, the better to keep up with the brand-name DBMS servers to which it connects.
-Radian enhances the value of existing servers.
+Desktop users often use Radian as a personal DBMS, but IT users of enterprise products like Oracle or PostgreSQL would describe Radian as a very powerful client database engine.
+Radian has its own built-in, parallel database engine, the better to keep up with enterprise DBMS servers like Oracle to which Radian connects, but Radian is not intended as a replacement for an organization's database server.
+Instead, Radian enhances the value of existing servers.

 Radian's value in IT comes mainly from exceptionally easy ability to connect to and integrate with brand-name DBMS servers, faster analysis using built-in parallelism including parallel SQL, extensive scripting and unmatched sophistication and ease of use working with spatial data, whether the task is a massively complex spatial engineering query involving many functions and millions of objects, or just a simple Extract/Transform/Load operation transferring data from one source to another.
 Radian's database engine has constraints and Radian's SQL is genuinely superb with many advanced features such as the ability to define and use functions, but Radian does not provide transactions or some other features expected in a major database server like Oracle.